senzing-garage/knowledge-base/proposals/python-exceptions.md

 2. Diagnose the cause of the exception and perhaps correct
 3. Simply log the message and continue

+It also facilitates "future-proofing" applications using the Senzing Python API.

+1. New "specific" Exceptions can be added to the Senzing Python API without the applications have having to change.
+Especially true for new "critical" exceptions.
+1. No new Exception attributes are created.
+Thus simplifying Exception chaining and logging.

 ## Implementation

 1. [Before](https://github.com/Senzing/redoer/blob/c3d3aeaf281d091d2ca370da1c5c56f54d736a66/redoer.py#L2061-L2083)